What is laryngitis?

 Laryngitis refers to when the vocal cords or voice box in the throat become swollen and irritated.
 It can happen suddenly, getting worse within the first three days before going away by itself in one to two weeks[1].

-It is possible to treat laryngitis yourself at home without needing to see a GP by making sure you drink lots of fluids and speak as little as possible so as not to strain your voice.
+It is possible to treat laryngitis yourself at home without needing to see a GP.
+Make sure you drink lots of fluids and speak as little as possible to not strain your voice.
 You should not smoke or drink too much alcohol or caffeine, and avoid spending time in places that are smoky or dusty.
-To help soothe your sore throat, you can take over-the-counter painkillers, such as paracetamol, and your local pharmacist may be able to suggest an effective cough syrup or similar remedy such as Ultra Chloraseptic’s soothing throat spray.
-You can also gargle salt water, although this is not recommended for children[1].
+To help soothe your sore throat, you can take over-the-counter painkillers, such as paracetamol.
+Your local pharmacist may be able to suggest an effective cough syrup, such as Ultra Chloraseptic’s soothing throat spray.
+You can also gargle salt water.
+(Not recommended for children).[1]

 But what causes this illness, is it infectious and just how common is it?
 Keep reading to learn more about laryngitis.